wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Delta counter**](delta_counters.html)</td>
 <td>Delta counters bin metrics to a minute timestamp and they treat write operations to the same bin as deltas.
-Wavefront delta counters are especially useful in serverless Function-as-a-Service environments or if you want to combine points that come in at the same time from several sources.
+Delta counters are especially useful in serverless Function-as-a-Service environments or if you want to combine points that come in at the same time from several sources.
 Use a `cs()` query to have your metric treated as a delta counter.
 See also:**Delta counter.**</td>
 </tr>
 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Derived metrics**](derived_metrics.html)</td>
-<td>The derived metrics functionality allows you to run a query and ingest it back into Wavefront.
+<td>The derived metrics functionality allows you to run a query and ingest it back into the product.
 All users can then use the result of the query, that is, the derived metric, in their queries.</td>
 </tr>
 <tr>
 <td>&nbsp;</td>